tderenzi/tderenzi.github.io/src/portfolio/elom.md

 - **Limitation of Field Assessor Training**: Field assessors, spread across the country, required regular retraining to stay up to date with credentials and conduct assessments.
 In-person sessions were expensive, time-consuming, and limited in frequency, as they required a minimum number of participants to justify costs.
 - **Recommended Solution**: Explore a cost-effective method for field retraining, such as an online or hybrid solution, to address workforce demands and maintain consistency.
 - **Inefficient Data Form Management**: The ELOM technical and operational team faced challenges in designing data collection forms due to limited access and complexity.
 Only one analyst could create forms, and this bottleneck delayed projects.
-- **Recommended Solution**: Implement a system with simplified form design and multi-user access to streamline workflows, enable quality assurance, and empower the team to contribute more effectively.
+- **Recommended Solution**: Create clear documentation and train ELOM team to create forms on exisiting system or implement a system with simplified form design and multi-user access to streamline workflows, enable quality assurance, and empower the team to contribute more effectively.

 **Data Visualization**
-- **Manual Reporting Process**: The method of generating ELOM reports was manual and labor-intensive, relying on Excel for data manipulation and Stata for coding.
-The sole ELOM data analyst had to manually input data, sort variables, and ensure correct placement, which led to errors and time-consuming efforts, and delayed outputs.
+- **Manual Reporting Process**: The method of generating ELOM reports was manual and labor-intensive, relying on Excel for data manipulation and visualization.
+The sole ELOM data analyst must manually input data, sort variables, and ensure correct placement, leading to potential errors, time-consuming efforts, and delayed outputs.
 - **Recommended Solution**: Expand access to visualization tools (e.g. Power BI and Tableau) and automate reporting processes.

 **Project Management & Processes**